-Use the Primo online catalog of the Law Library to find out what books or journals the library already owns.
+Use the Law Library's online catalog (Primo) to find out what books or journals the library already owns.

 + Suggest a strategy if you don’t know where to start